nerdsupremacist/Valid/README.md

 }
 ```

 We just used the DenyIf rule.
 This rule says that we will deny the input, when our closure evaluates to true.
+So for any password with 8 characters or longer, the DenyIf won't deny it, and we will continue to our next rule on the list, which is AlwaysAllow.
 But in Valid you can write composable and reusable rules.
 And you can reuse rules for the values of properties.
 So for example another way of writing the 8 Characters rule would be: